robert-abc/helsinki/README.md

 In the following table, there is a small list of the main packages used (with "import" functions, for example) and it is important to note that:
 * The complete list of packages in the Google Colab (obtained by pip freeze > requirements.txt) can be found in the main repository folder.
-* We understand that not all of them are necessary running the code outside Google Colab, but in fact we did not run the code locally.
+* We understand that not all of them are necessary running the code outside Google Colab, but in fact we did not run the code locally (e.g. with Anaconda).
 * It should be possible to create, for example, an Anaconda enviroment, with this requirements.txt, but we didn't do it.
-* It would be like creating google colab in a environment, but, with more than 400 packages, conflicts between them could happen.
+* It would be like creating google colab in an environment, but, with more than 400 packages, conflicts between them could happen.

 | Package  | Version | Package  | Version |
 | ------------- | ------------- | ------------- | ------------- |